«الذكاء الاصطناعي»: مسودة تكشف 7 مبادئ لتحقيق القيمة من البيانات

 Maximizing Data Availability

-It should also ensure that realizing value from data does not affect the processing of requests from individuals or private entities related to requests for public information, according to the provisions governing freedom of information.
+It should also ensure that realizing value from data does not affect the processing of requests from individuals or private entities related to obtaining public information, according to the provisions governing freedom of information.

-Data that is not processed should be shared with government entities without financial compensation, in accordance with what is stated in the data-sharing policy, while adhering to the provisions of the Personal Data Protection Law and its executive regulations, and what is stated in the data-sharing policy when developing data products.
-This includes conducting preliminary processing of personal data before sharing it according to anonymization mechanisms, and providing access to unprocessed data or data products used to realize value from data by private entities, contributing to achieving fair competition and preventing monopolistic practices.
+Data that is unprocessed should be shared with government entities without a financial charge, according to what is stated in the data-sharing policy, while observing the provisions of the Personal Data Protection Law and its executive regulations, and what is stated in the data-sharing policy when developing data products, including conducting preprocessing of personal data before sharing it according to anonymization mechanisms, and providing access to unprocessed data or data products used to realize value from data by private entities, contributing to achieving fair competition and preventing monopolistic practices.

 Compliance with the Policy

-The draft indicated that for the government entity to realize value from unprocessed data other than open data, the beneficiary party must not be a government entity, and realizing value from data products must be in accordance with what is stated in this policy, without violating any relevant regulatory requirement.
+The draft indicates that for the government entity to realize value from unprocessed data, other than open data, the benefiting party must not be a government entity, and realizing value from data products should be in accordance with what is stated in this policy, without violating any relevant regulatory requirements.

-It noted that a private entity can realize value from developed data products based on open data, without violating what is stated in this policy.
-If a private entity is granted a license to use data by a government entity, it must adhere to using government data for the purposes specified in the data-sharing agreements and not share it with other entities, whether for financial compensation or not.
+It noted that the private entity can realize value from developed data products based on open data, without violating what is stated in this policy.
+If the private entity is granted a license to use data by a government entity, it must adhere to using government data for the purposes specified in the data-sharing agreements and must not share it with other entities, whether for a financial charge or not.

-If a government entity obtains data from another government entity, it must adhere to using government data in accordance with what is stated in the data-sharing policy and agreements, and not share it with other entities except based on an agreement with the issuing entity, whether for financial compensation or not.
+If the government entity obtains data from another government entity, it must adhere to using government data according to what is stated in the data-sharing policy and the sharing agreements, and must not share it with other entities except based on an agreement with the issuing entity, whether for a financial charge or not.

 Coordination with the Ministry of Finance and Non-Oil Revenues

-The draft added that the government entity, in the context of providing any services that involve realizing value from data and are related to unprocessed data or data products, must coordinate with the Ministry of Finance and the Center for Non-Oil Revenue Development, in accordance with the relevant regulatory provisions, in cases where this is required, and align its practices related to realizing value from data with what is stated in this policy, with the office establishing a national register for realizing value from government data.
+The draft added that the government entity, in the context of providing any services that involve realizing value from data related to unprocessed data or data products, must coordinate with the Ministry of Finance and the Center for Non-Oil Revenue Development, according to the relevant regulatory provisions, in cases where this is required, and align its practices related to realizing value from data with what is stated in this policy, with the office establishing a national registry for realizing value from government data.

-It stated that the government entity must register any products or services included within the scope of this policy through the national register mentioned in paragraph (3) of this section, according to a mechanism prepared by the office.
+It stated that the government entity must register any products or services covered by the scope of this policy through the national registry stipulated in paragraph (3) of this section, according to a mechanism prepared by the office.

-The government entity may submit a request to the office for a legal opinion regarding disputes related to providing services or products included within the scope of this policy, and the office may complete the legal procedures to consider those disputes if they are related to data-sharing requests between government entities.
+The government entity may submit a request to the office for a legal opinion regarding disputes related to providing services or products covered by the scope of this policy, and the office may complete the regulatory procedures to consider those disputes if they are related to data-sharing requests between government entities.